 As an illustrator, Hunt's work has appeared in such publications as The New York Times, The New Yorker, Harpers, The Atlantic Monthly, Esquire (U.S. and Russia), The Boston Globe, and GQ Magazine.
 His book, Twice Told: Original Stories Inspired by Original Art (Dutton) was voted one of the Top Ten Art Books for Young Adults in 2006 by the American Library Association.

-Hunt is the recipient of a Fellowship from The New York Foundation for the Arts (NYFA) as well as a grant from The Pollock-Krasner Foundation.
+Hunt has been awarded The FID Prize for drawing as well as a Fellowship from The New York Foundation for the Arts (NYFA) and a grant from The Pollock-Krasner Foundation.
 His work is included in many international collections, including Colecção Madeira Corporate Services Drawing Collection in Portugal.
 His drawings are part of the permanent collection of contemporary art at The Israel Museum, Jerusalem and the Lucas Museum of Narrative Art.

 I’m working within an oeuvre of American Realism that can be traced back at least as far as to Copley’s “Watson and the Shark.”
 Artists that inspire me include: Walker Evans, Hopper, Faulkner, Charles Addams, Les Krims, George Tooker, and the first 60 years of American cinema.